 However, there have been major strides in technology over the past few years that have all but eliminated these barriers.
-The advent of SaaS Smart Manufacturing software, like L2L, along with cloud computing and an influx of mobile devices on the shop-floor, have given companies the ability to collect, share and display process information around the world with little to no variation from site to site.
+The advent of connected workforce software, like L2L, along with cloud computing and an influx of mobile devices on the shop floor, have given companies the ability to collect, share and display process information around the world with little to no variation from site to site.

 Let’s explore in more depth, 3 ways that these advancements are enabling global manufacturing process standardization.

 Having now solved the problem of access to simultaneous information around the globe, software developers could now go to work designing features that would further facilitate the standardization of manufacturing processes.

 The first was to simply have a platform where best practices could be captured and reviewed once they were established, creating a centralized document control feature that can be accessed by all users provided the solution.

 SaaS based document control allows work standards to be easily documented and shared.
 The key feature is that a single revision of the document is all that is needed.

 For example, when a document is accessed and used in the Americas, that same document can also be accessed and used in Asia.
 So in this instance, once a standard process is identified and the Standard Work A3 is updated, the new revision now deploys to both sites simultaneously, thus ensuring the organization does not have two separate standards for the same process regardless of geography.

 Once the process was established for documenting a standard that everyone could access, the next issue to be solved was that of improvement.

 Giving an organization the ability to identify improvements at one location, then share that improvement of a standard to all locations is a critical aspect of any continuous improvement or company-wide Lean initiative.